Gilberto-Felipe/myResume/resume2022.md

 ## Summary

 I'm a Software Engineer with 3 years of experience in Fullstack positions. **`React, C#, SQL Server/MySQL`**.
 I have experience in the development of Content Management Systems and ERP applications.
+I'm looking for backend/system roles.

 ## Experience